 We asked 17-year-old LARA MCWILLIAM to run us through some of the fun activities for teens in Hong Kong, both within the bustling city itself, and in some of the territory’s far-flung corners.

 While there are 41 official camping sites in HK, we love heading out to Tai Long Wan for a night’s getaway from the city.
 One of a string of four of Sai Kung’s best beaches, Tai Long Wan offers a vast sandy paradise for teenagers to spend a night on.
 Don’t worry about food – neighbouring Ham Tin Beach is a five-minute walk away and has a restaurant, as well as a place to rent tents and buy firewood.
 They can take a dip in the cleanest waters HK has to offer, before huddling round the campfire.
 A beach camping escape is never a bad idea!

 Whether their go-to karaoke song is “Dancing Queen”, “Mr Brightside” or “Shallow”, there are plenty of HK karaoke rooms where your teen can belt it out with their best mates.
-Red Mr and Music Box are two stellar companies with rooms located all around HK.
-They both offer top-notch selections of English songs, along with a modern, groovy ambience – perfect for the party mood.
+Red Mr has rooms located all around HK and offers top-notch selections of English songs, along with a modern, groovy ambience – perfect for the party mood.
 To escape the rain or humidity, singing your fave tunes in a private, air-conditioned room is a top pick all year round.

 Red Mr: redmr.com/#/home